Montreal star Carey Price steps away for mental health help

 Price’s announcement rippled across the NHL.

-“The amount of people this will impact and help by a guy of this magnitude coming out and saying he needs help will be astronomical,” said former Montreal forward Dale Weise.
+“The amount of people this will impact and help by a guy of this magnitude coming out and saying he needs help will be astronomical,” former Montreal forward Dale Weise said.

 Price was extraordinary in leading the Canadiens on an unexpected run to the Final over the summer, where they lost to Tampa Bay in five games.
 He won the Hart Trophy as league MVP and Vezina Trophy as top goaltender in 2015 and he has won Olympic gold for Canada.

-Montreal is already dealing with chane: Captain and veteran defenseman Shea Weber is dealing with potentially career-ending injuries.
+Montreal is already dealing with change: Captain and veteran defenseman Shea Weber is dealing with potentially career-ending injuries.
 Phillip Danault, Jesperi Kotkaniemi, Corey Perry, Eric Staal and Tomas Tatar have moved on.

 “I do.
 I think we have a good group,” he said.